 The Bright Bite dental WordPress theme includes ready-made individual treatment page templates, so each service has a proper dedicated page from day one rather than a bullet point in a list.

-3. About Page: How Dental Practices Build
+3. About Page: How Dental Practices Build Trust Before the First Appointment

 Does a dental clinic website need an about page?

 Dentistry is one of the most trust-dependent services there is.
 Patients recline in a chair, open their mouths, and place themselves in the hands of someone they may never have met before.
-Your About page is where that trust gets built, or doesn’t.
+The About page is where that trust gets built, or doesn’t.

 This matters more in dentistry than almost any other field.
-A warm, genuine About page can be the difference between a nervous patient booking with you or going back to Google and trying someone else.
+A warm, genuine About page can be the difference between a nervous patient booking or going back to Google and trying someone else.

 What should a dental clinic about page include?

-• Your qualifications, registration, and association memberships
+• Qualifications, registration numbers, and association memberships

-• Your specialisms and areas of clinical interest
+• Specialisms and areas of clinical interest

 • Genuine, candid photos, not posed headshots or stock imagery

-• Individual profiles for associate dentists and hygienists if you have them
+• Individual profiles for associate dentists and hygienists

-Weak: Dr. Chen provides high-quality dental care with a commitment to patient comfort and clinical excellence.
+❌ Weak: Dr. Chen provides high-quality dental care with a commitment to patient comfort and clinical excellence.

-Strong: I became a dentist because my own childhood dentist made what could have been a scary experience feel completely normal.
+βœ… Strong: I became a dentist because my own childhood dentist made what could have been a scary experience feel completely normal.
 That’s the kind of practice I’ve tried to build, one where nervous patients feel at ease and nobody leaves without understanding what just happened.

 4. Testimonials Page: How Patient Reviews Convert Hesitant Dental Patients